dotenv-org/dotenv-org.github.io/docs/integrations/google-cloud/express.md

 Learn how to configure Google Cloud with Dotenv Vault in a simple Express web app.
 This tutorial assumes you are already familiar with `.env` files and know [how to sync them](/docs/tutorials/sync).

+You can find a complete [example repo here](https://github.com/dotenv-org/integration-example-google-cloud-express).

 ## Initial setup
 Set a basic Express web app or use this sample template instead: